0fca/elisa/README.md

 I used php __7.0__ to built this code.
 I tested it primarly on CentOS 7 and Debian 9 using Apache 2.4 WWW Server.
 There is a need that u use proftpd server and it is configured to work with mysql server set up anywhere in the LAN.
 I tested Elisa with MariaDB 10.0.
-It is important to use it as well, because Oracle MySQL Server not always want to work properly.
+It is important to use it as well, because Oracle MySQL Server not always want to work in the same manner.

 # How to set up?